gbarrile/Population_Modeling_Sp23/README.md

 ## Acknowledgments

-This course was made possible through the funding of Wyoming NSF EPSCoR via the Microbial Ecology Collaborative.
-A huge thank you also to Western EcoSystems Technology, Inc. (WEST) and the University of Wyoming for hosting and supporting this project.
-Special thanks to Andrew Tredennick of WEST for supervision and feedback on each lesson and analysis.
+This course was made possible through the University of Wyoming.
+A huge thank you to Jerod Merkle in the Zoology and Physiology Department for supporting this course.

 ---